myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-07-07T11:15:55.607Z
+>
+> Now that atproto.dart development is settling down, I'd like to measure the benchmarks at this stage

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-07-07T10:08:47.267Z
 >
 > The truth is always in the dark